List of people executed in Rhode Island

 The following is a list of people executed by the U.S. state and former colony of Rhode Island from 1670 to 1845.

 Capital punishment was first abolished in Rhode Island in 1852, reinstated in 1873 and was finally abolished in 1984.
-53 people were ever executed in Rhode Island, 51 by hanging, 1 by hanging, drawing and quartering and 1 by hanging and gibbeting.
-Only 8 of the executions were after Rhode Island’s statehood.
+70 people, 67 men and 3 women, were executed in Rhode Island, 64 by hanging (including one hung, drawn, and quartered) and 6 by firing squad.
+Only 7 of the executions were after Rhode Island became a U.S. state.